 ABOUT THIS PROJECT

-Prior to this project, my practice was rooted in an interdisciplinary worldview that was valued working with non-traditional partners and materials, one that also views humans and computers as equally viable partners in art making.
-For example, I collaborated with AI chatbots as narrative partners to devise magical realism texts that I illustrate using digital collage, stop motion and 3D animation techniques.
-I explored how interactive programming can create dynamic landscapes that are user customizable for palliative effects.
-And, I engaged what I call networked performance, where I engaged in a kind of techno-puppetry where my corporeal body is networked to animate aspects of the larger audio-visual body at play.
+Prior to this project, my practice was rooted in an interdisciplinary worldview that valued working with non-traditional partners and materials, seeing humans and computers as equally viable partners in art-making.
+For example, I collaborated with AI chatbots as narrative partners to devise magical realism texts, which I illustrated using digital collage, stop motion, and 3D animation techniques.
+I explored how interactive programming can create dynamic, user-customizable landscapes for palliative effects.
+Additionally, I engaged in what I call networked performance, a form of techno-puppetry where my corporeal body is networked to animate aspects of the larger audio-visual body at play.

-The idea for HW came in March 2021; enrolled as an apprentice through ASU Gammage's Molly Blank Teaching Artist Program, I clearly remember our guest speaker, Melanie Rick, declaring that “children today are traumatized and bored.
+The idea for "Hello, World!" came in March 2021.
+Enrolled as an apprentice through ASU Gammage's Molly Blank Teaching Artist Program, I clearly remember our guest speaker, Melanie Rick, declaring, “Children today are traumatized and bored.
 They need art now more than ever.
 They need creative play.”
-And she was right, anecdotally and statically.
-According to a study published in Pediatrics last October, researchers found that over 140,000 children in the US lost a parent or caregiver who provided their basic needs, daily care, security and love.
-Any child under the age of 5 in 2021 has experienced one fifth of their social development isolated and sequestered from the outside world.
+And she was right, anecdotally and statistically.
+According to a study published in Pediatrics last October, researchers found that over 140,000 children in the US lost a parent or caregiver who provided their basic needs, daily care, security, and love.
+Any child under the age of five in 2021 has experienced one-fifth of their social development isolated and sequestered from the outside world.
 Melanie's statement that day became an instant call to action.

 what is play?

-Responding to this call meant using the creative skills at my disposal to foster creative play for the benefit of a traumatized population.
+Responding to this call meant using my creative skills to foster play for a traumatized population.
 But what is play?
-Definitions of play, like the experience itself, is varied, but research abounds in its benefits socio-culturally, physiologically and developmentally.
-Dr. Stuart Brown, Founder of the National Institute for Play, asserts that play is a primal activity that is preconscious and pre-verbal, and an important sticking point for me.
-Scott Eberly, a historian of play, assumes that most people experience a six-step process when playing: anticipation, surprise, pleasure, understanding, strength and poise.
-Play crafts the developing brain by creating flexible cognitive spaces for developing minds to test the limits of their reality, assume new roles, make new connections.
-Animal scholar John Byers speculates that the brain is making sense of itself through simulation and testing during play.
-Studies indicate that the amount of play is correlated to the development of the brain's frontal cortex, which regulates our cognition.
-Play is present in nearly every species in the animal kingdom, including adult humans though we may like to forget that.
+Definitions of play, like the experience itself, vary, but its socio-cultural, physiological, and developmental benefits are well-researched.
+Dr. Stuart Brown, founder of the National Institute for Play, asserts that play is a primal activity, preconscious and pre-verbal, an important sticking point for me.
+Play historian Scott Eberly suggests that most people experience six steps when playing: anticipation, surprise, pleasure, understanding, strength, and poise.
+Play shapes the developing brain by creating flexible cognitive spaces for young minds to test their reality, assume new roles, and make new connections.
+Animal scholar John Byers speculates that the brain makes sense of itself through simulation and testing during play.
+Studies indicate that play correlates with the development of the brain's frontal cortex, which regulates cognition.
+Play is present in nearly every species in the animal kingdom, including adult humans, though we may like to forget that.

 the aesthetics of joy

-In “Joyful: the surprising power of ordinary things to create extraordinary happiness”, author Ingrid Fetell Lee charmingly identifies ten aesthetics of joy: energy, abundance, freedom, harmony, play, surprise, transcendence, magic, celebration and renewal.
-My design processes were heavily informed by Lee's aesthetics of joy, particularly Energy through color and light, the Magic of invisible forces and illusions, Freedom's wild nature and desire for open space, and Play marked by circles, spheres and bubbly forms.
+In "Joyful: The Surprising Power of Ordinary Things to Create Extraordinary Happiness," author Ingrid Fetell Lee charmingly identifies ten aesthetics of joy: energy, abundance, freedom, harmony, play, surprise, transcendence, magic, celebration, and renewal.
+My design processes were heavily informed by Lee's aesthetics, particularly Energy through color and light, the Magic of invisible forces and illusions, Freedom's wild nature and desire for open space, and Play marked by circles, spheres, and bubbly forms.

 why the world?